 Explore Ruby Explore Emerald Explore Star Sapphire

 Amethyst is a showcase of how tone and saturation can give a single gemstone contrasting but equally beautiful looks.
-The lighter tone and saturation of Rose de France Amethyst means the gem exudes a delightful, bright lilac color.
-At the other end of the scale, Moroccan Amethyst has a darker tone and deeper saturation, causing a deep, delicious grape color.
+The lighter tone and saturation of Rose de France Amethyst means the gem exudes a delightful, bright lilac colour.
+At the other end of the scale, Moroccan Amethyst has a darker tone and deeper saturation, causing a deep, delicious grape colour.

 Explore Amethyst Explore Star Ruby

 Like Ruby, Sapphire is one of the most illustrious and historical coloured gemstones, and they both belong to the same gem family – Corundum.
 Sapphire seems to capture a perfect dusk sky in its cornflower blue hue, which is so pretty that you could spend a lifetime just staring into it.
 Maybe this is why the stone is so prevalent in engagement rings?

 Mother Nature has gifted us with some beautiful green gemstones, but the colour of Emerald is out of this world.
 Most Emeralds contain inclusions, which are known exclusively for this gem as ‘jardin’, the French for ‘garden’.
 This gives each Emerald a unique character all of its own.